The Cutout Stylization brings real-time cutout rendering of 3D objects and animation within Autodesk Maya!

 The cutout stencils are created through the cutout material, which can easily be created and assigned using the material presets.
 Each cutout material automatically creates a stencil of the object it is assigned too.
 The cutout stencil can further be controlled and art-directed using PaintFX and NoiseFX.

 External lighting affects the cast shadow (drop shadow) and bevel of the cutout, together with the overall shading of the paper sheets (canvases).

 Only the two sheets of paper need to be lit within the style.
 There will not be any shading control within the cutout material assigned to objects in the scene.

 To refine and customize the cutout style, a series of global cutout attributes are provided within the style configuration node.

 If checked, the cutout is inverted.
 This attribute is useful for emulating simple, two-layered paper cut animation, instead.

 Distance between the two canvases (papers).
 A longer distance will increase the offset of the cast shadow.

 Drop Shadow Radius

-Radius of the drop shadow in pixels, modifying the shadow cast by the top substrate (paper) on the bottom substrate.
+Radius of the drop shadow in pixels, modifying the shadow cast by the top canvas (paper) on the bottom canvas.

 Outer Bevel Shadow